-(T09.6) For a turbulent atmosphere, consider the same zigzag shape running parallel to the boundary layer only along x-direction, but now the angle between the two planes is changing from 10° to -10° in 1.0 s, at a uniform rate.
-Assume that this results in a uniform rate of shift in the position of the image.
+(T09.6) For a turbulent atmosphere, consider the same zigzag shape running parallel to the boundary layer along only the x-direction, but with the angle between the two planes changing from 10° to -10° in 1.0 s at a uniform rate.
+Assume that this leads to a uniform rate of shift in the position of the image.

 Consider a telescope with D=8 cm and f=1 m.
-Estimate the longest exposure time $t{\rm max}$ allowed for its CCD camera so that only a single image is obtained, and any possible deviation in the image's position remains less than 1% of the diffraction-limited diameter of the image.
+Estimate the longest exposure time $t{\rm max}$ allowed for its CCD camera so that only a single image is obtained, and any possible deviation in the image's position remains less than 1% of its diffraction-limited diameter.